CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

 ## General

-??? faq "What does `Convert-Pheno` do?"
+??? faq "What does `Pheno-Ranker` do?"

     This tool facilitates the conversion of clinical data between commonly used formats, such as [GA4GH standards](https://www.ga4gh.org), to enable **secure data sharing** and discovery through **semantic interoperability**.

     ##### last change 2023-01-05 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

-??? faq "Is `Convert-Pheno` free?"
+??? faq "Is `Pheno-Ranker` free?"

     Yes.
 See the [license](https://github.com/mrueda/convert-pheno/blob/main/LICENSE).

     ##### last change 2023-01-04 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

-??? faq "Can I use `Convert-Pheno` in _production_ software?"
+??? faq "Can I use `Pheno-Ranker` in _production_ software?"

-    Nope.
-We're working on it as we speak.

-    ##### last change 2023-01-04 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

-??? faq "There are multiple [download](download-and-installation.md) options, which one should I choose?"

-    We recommend using the [containerized version](https://github.com/cnag-biomedical-informatics/convert-pheno#containerized).
+    It's still in Beta so expect some bumps ahead.

-    ##### last change 2023-01-04 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)
+    ##### last change 2023-06-27 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

-??? faq "If I use `Convert-Pheno` to convert my data to [Beacon v2 Models](bff.md), does this mean I have a Beacon v2?"
+??? faq "If I use `Pheno-Ranker` to convert my data to [Beacon v2 Models](bff.md), does this mean I have a Beacon v2?"

     I am afraid not.
 Beacon v2 is an [API specification](https://docs.genomebeacons.org), and the [Beacon v2 Models](bff.md) are merely a component of it.
 In order to _light a Beacon v2_, it is necessary to load the `JSON` files into a **database** and add an an **API** on top.
 Currently, it is advisable to utilize the [Beacon v2 Reference Implementation](https://b2ri-documentation.readthedocs.io/en/latest) which includes the database, the Beacon v2 API, and other necessary components.